YTread Logo

 test

-, we went from 65 to over 270 miles of range in about an hour.
-Just keep in mind that crowded stations mean extra wait time, and unlike Model S and Model X owners, Model 3 owners have to pay a surcharge.
+Charging your Model 3 with a standard household outlet is possible but silly, as you only gain about one to two miles of range per hour.
+A full charge would literally require this 240 volt charger to speed things up by adding about 14 miles per hour.
+Charging for an overnight stay is fine, but while traveling, one of Tesla's nearly 1,400 supercharging stations is the best option.
+During our testing we went from 65 to over 270 miles of range in about an hour.
+Just keep in mind that crowded stations mean extra wait time, and unlike Model S and Model X owners, Model 3 owners have to pay an extra surcharge.

-In our case, 200 miles of range cost a modest $14.04.
-A base Model 3 includes eight airbags, automatic emergency braking, Wi-Fi, LTE Internet connectivity, dual-zone climate control, rear-wheel drive and 220 miles of electric range, all for a base price of around $36,000.
-Except as of the time we filmed this video, Tesla isn't building any of those versions, the ones you can get are the mid-range rear-wheel drive ones.
-The long-range dual-motor all-wheel-drive
+In our case, 200 miles of range costs a modest $14.04.
+A base Model 3 includes eight airbags, automatic emergency braking, Wi-Fi, LTE Internet connectivity, dual-zone climate control, rear-wheel drive, and 220 miles of electric range, all for a base price of about $36,000. .
+Except when we recorded this video, Tesla isn't building any of those versions, the ones you can get are the mid-range rear-wheel drive.
+Long-range dual-motor all-wheel drive and performance all-wheel drive

 model